NCTUMLlab/SRMRL/README.md

-# SRMRL: Informative Skill Embeddings for Meta Reinforcement Learning
+# SRMRL: Skill Regularized Meta Reinforcement Learning

 This is the implementation of SRMRL and this repository is based on [garage](https://github.com/rlworkgroup/garage).